-During the reporting period, Mr Richard Morath and Mr Jim Clegg (also directors of Platinum Capital Limited) were appointed to the Board in recognition of the benefits and efficiencies of having a common board of directors across both companies.
-Mr Morath and Mr Clegg are both independent Non-Executive Directors and bring deep and extensive financial services knowledge and experience to the Board.
+During the reporting period, Mr Ian Hunter (also a director of Platinum Asia Investments Limited) was appointed to the Board in recognition of the benefits and efficiencies of having a common board of directors across both companies.
+Mr Hunter is an independent Non-Executive Director and brings deep knowledge and experience to the Board, having worked in the finance and investment industry since 1975.